 Thermoplastics soften and melt upon the addition of heat.
 Upon removal

-of heat they then again stiffen and harden into a new shape.
+of heat, they then again stiffen and harden into a new shape.
 The Thermoplastic family is what most people relate to when they think about plastics because of the many domestic products that are produced from them.
-What red blooded American male does not have first hand experience with this family of plastics when as a child built Revelle models of boats, cars or other objects and then lit them on fire only to end up with an amorphous blob?
+What does red-blooded American male not have first-hand experience with this family of plastics when as a child built Revelle models of boats, cars or other objects and then lit them on fire only to end up with an amorphous blob?

 Thermosets harden and cure in the molding process as the molecules actually crosslink in a chemical reaction and set into a final shape.
 No addition of heat will soften or melt the material.
 As a result, thermosets have their advantage in any high heat environment where softening or melting cannot be tolerated.
-Domestically products such as ash trays, cooking utensils and cookware handles are produced from thermosets.
+Domestically products such as ashtrays, cooking utensils, and cookware handles are produced from thermosets.
 Industrially thermosets are used in electrical, electronic and military applications.
-Some examples of thermoset materials are phenolics, epoxys, melamines and diallylphthalates.
+Some examples of thermoset materials are phenolics, epoxies, melamines and diallyl phthalate.

 Thermosets can be molded using the compression, transfer or injection molding processes.
 Southwest Plastics has extensive capabilities in molding thermoset materials using all three of these processes.

-In order to transform plastic materials into usable shapes, many methods of processing plastics have been developed including the following: Injection molding, compression molding, transfer molding, blow molding, thermoforming, vaccu-forming, extrusion, and blown film.
-Each of these processes require specific expertice and skill.
+In order to transform plastic materials into usable shapes, many methods of processing plastics have been developed including the following: Injection molding, compression molding, transfer molding, blow molding, thermoforming, vacuum-forming, extrusion, and blown film.
+Each of these processes requires specific expertise and skill.
 Southwest Plastics has expertise in COMPRESSION, TRANSFER, and INJECTION molding.

 Transfer Molding is another method for molding thermoset materials where the design of the part is too complicated or unsuitable for compression molding.
 Transfer molding is often used when metal inserts, studs, connector pins wear plates, electronic components or other parts are molded into the part.
 With transfer molding, the mold is clamped closed first.
 The material charge is then loaded into a loading "pot" which is connected to the cavity with a short runner.
 The material is then "transferred" from the pot to the cavity via the runner under pressure exerted from a plunger which is hydraulically actuated against the material which has been loaded in the pot.